CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 As you can see, the consume method returns a DeferredConsumer.
 This object is a
-regular Deferred, with the some additions.
+regular Deferred, with  additions.
 The onSuccess() method of a
 DeferredConsumer is slightly different than the onSuccess() method of a regular
 Deferred object: one extra parameter will be supplied to your callback function
 with the consumer tag.